View all posts in this series

 About the authors:

 Wilson is a practicing inpatient oncology physician assistant and assistant professor.
 After graduation, he completed a PA Educator Fellowship at Touro University California and a Cancer Care Fellowship at Stanford.
 In addition to his clinical and academic roles, he has a passion for finance!
-He is the proud co-founder of APP Finance Clinic and enjoys helping guide physician assistants through their finances from graduation to retirement.
+He is the proud co-founder of The Finance Hospital and enjoys helping guide physician assistants through their finances from graduation to retirement.
 (Read about Wilson's story here or click here to book a PA Finance consultation)